waddo4/Project0---TicTacToe/README.md

 ## Bugs & Solutions

-Potential bug: How to stop players from choosing the same square?
+- ~~Potential bug: How to stop players from choosing the same square?~~  SOLVED
+- D.R.Y bug: Repeating functions for each grid square.

 ## Improvement ideas